Payment Card Compliance

 All university departments that process payment card transactions for goods and services are deemed to be merchants under the PCI DSS.
 Such departments must request and receive approval from Treasury Services prior to accepting payment cards.
 Treasury Services will assist departments in establishing processes and appropriate controls to comply with this policy through on-line training.

-- Compliance with PCI DSS Standards
+- Compliance with current PCI DSS Standards

 Departments accepting payment cards must adhere to these standards which are updated periodically and verify the compliance of third party service providers annually.
 The standards can be summarized as follows: